ruizhaogit/PositiveMemoryRetention/README.md

 The paper is accepted by 2018 IEEE Spoken Language Technology (SLT) (forthcoming).

+The preprint version of the paper is avaliable at: https://arxiv.org/abs/1810.01371

 ## Installation:

 Our code is implemented in [Torch][1] (Lua), tested with GPU, on Ubuntu 16.04.